Culture Trip stands with

 This popular dish consists of braised beef covered with a thick, creamy sauce of parsley root and carrots.
-It’s usually served with a side of cranberry sauce and whipped cream.
+It’s usually accompanied by a side of cranberry sauce and whipped cream.

-Perhaps the most traditional Czech dish you can ask for at a restaurant, Vepřo knedlo zelo is basically roasted pork served with dumplings and a side of pickled cabbage.
+Perhaps the most traditional Czech dish you can ask for at a restaurant, vepřo knedlo zelo is basically roasted pork with dumplings and a side of pickled cabbage.

-While schnitzels aren’t exclusively Czech, Řízek are unique in that they can be made using a number of different meats, covered in both flour and breadcrumbs before frying and served with a side of potato salad.
-Pork schnitzels are particularly popular in Czechia, but there’s also a trout schnitzel commonly served during Christmastime.
+While schnitzels aren’t exclusively Czech, řízek is unique in that it can be made using a number of different meats, covered in both flour and breadcrumbs before frying and served with a side of potato salad.
+Pork schnitzels are particularly popular in the Czech Republic, but there’s also a trout schnitzel commonly eaten during Christmastime.

-The Czech version of meatloaf is made combining half pork and half beef mince and then adding slices of bacon, onions, and garlic and a number of specific herbs, including marjoram and parsley.
+The Czech version of meatloaf is made combining half pork and half beef mince and then adding slices of bacon, onions and garlic.
+Herbs such as marjoram and parsley are also sometimes added.

-A garlic-heavy soup served with croutons, Česnečka also contains a raw egg, which is added near the end of the cooking process and left alone to cook in the heat of the soup.
-Small pieces of sausage, pork, or cheese is sometimes added to it as well.
+A garlic-heavy soup with croutons, česnečka also contains a raw egg, which is added near the end of the cooking process and left alone to cook in the heat of the soup.
+Small pieces of sausage, pork or cheese is sometimes added to it as well.

 Uzené technically means just smoked but the dish is always made with meat, usually pork.
-Juniper berries and peppers are often used as a side dish.
+Juniper berries and peppers are often used as a side.

-A pork stew (although beef or game is sometimes used) with lots of onions, Guláš is usually served with bread dumplings or slices of dark bread.
-A common meal during winter, it’s also one of the simplest, cheapest Czech dishes you can try at a traditional restaurant.
+A pork stew (although beef or game is sometimes used) with lots of onions, guláš is usually served with bread dumplings or slices of dark bread.
+A common meal during winter, it’s also one of the simplest and cheapest Czech dishes you can try at a traditional restaurant.

-Technically, this is beef on any type of tomato sauce/soup, although soup is the usual liquid of choice.
-The soup is often made using a mix of chopped tomatoes and tomato paste, to which already cooked beef, onions and a number of spices are added.
+Technically, this is beef in any type of tomato sauce/soup, although soup is the usual liquid of choice.
+The soup is often made using a mix of chopped tomatoes and tomato paste, to which already cooked beef, onions and spices are added.

 Don’t let the name scare you – this is actually a popular pork dish.
-Served with sides of sauerkraut and dumplings, Moravský vrabec is a rich, heavy dish often served with a glass of cold beer.
+Served with sides of sauerkraut and dumplings, Moravský vrabec is rich and heavy and best enjoyed with a glass of cold beer.